Hanging: United Kingdom

 The Homicide Act 1957 created the new offence of capital murder, punishable by death, with all other murders being punishable by life imprisonment.

 In 1965, Parliament passed the Murder (Abolition of Death Penalty) Act, temporarily abolishing capital punishment for murder for five years.
 The Act was renewed in 1969, making the abolition permanent.
 With the passage of the Crime and Disorder Act 1998 and the Human Rights Act 1998, the death penalty was officially abolished for all crimes in both civilian and military cases.
 Following its complete abolition, the gallows were removed from Wandsworth Prison, where they remained in full working order until that year.

 The last woman to be hanged was Ruth Ellis on 13 July 1955, by Albert Pierrepoint who was a prominent hangman in the 20th century in England.
 The last hangings in Britain took place in 1964, when Peter Anthony Allen was executed at Walton Prison in Liverpool.
 Gwynne Owen Evans was executed by Harry Allen at Strangeways Prison in Manchester.
 Both were executed for the murder of John Alan West.

 Hanging was also the method used in many colonies and overseas territories.

 Silken rope

-In the UK, some felons were traditionally executed by hanging with a silken rope:
+In the UK, some felons are traditionally said to have been executed by hanging with a silken rope: